Zedeldi/epson-printer-snmp/README.md

 This project was designed for a EPSON WF-7525 Series printer, but inspired by [projects](#resources) for other models.
 Hopefully, releasing this code will help save a printer from the trash and improve consumer repairability for these devices.
-Information about specific models is stored in `models.json`, as a dictionary.
+Information about specific models is stored in `models.json`.
 Feel free to raise an issue/pull request for [adding support](CONTRIBUTING.md) for another model of printer, with logs from `wicreset` or similar attached.

 The format for reading values is: